ks982579/ksulldev-astro/src/pages/posts/20230525-first-astro-blog.md

 ---
-layout: '@layouts/Layout.astro'
+layout: '@layouts/BlogLayout.astro'
-title: 'My First Blog Post'
+title: 'My First Blog Post...'
 pubDate: 2023-05-25
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'